 Dashboard in a Day?
-Effective, Interactive Dashboards in Minutes
+Create Interactive Dashboards in Minutes

 But not all dashboards are created equal.
 Static dashboards offer only surface-level detail, leaving users adrift when they want to ask follow-up questions or see alternative outcomes based on various criteria.
 Business teams are starting to demand more from their dashboards.

-How to Efficiently Create a Good Dashboard in a Day
+How to Efficiently Create An Interactive Dashboard in a Day

 1. Ask four foundational questions